Highways Claim for Damage or Injury

-- If your claim is unsuccessful (repudiated) then you can continue the process by following the claims dispute and appeal processes detailed below.
+- If your claim is unsuccessful (repudiated) then you can continue the process by following the claims dispute process detailed below.

-Disputing and appealing the Council’s decision to repudiate (reject) your claim
+Disputing the Council’s decision to repudiate (reject) your claim

 If your claim is repudiated you can in the first instance dispute the decision made with the dealing officer.

-If you wish to dispute the decision made you must provide full details, in writing either by post or email, of why you wish to dispute the decision and include additional information surplus to that provided within your claim form.
+If you wish to dispute the decision made you must provide full details, in writing either by post or email, of why you wish to dispute the decision and provide additional information surplus to that submitted within your claim form.

 Seeking legal advice

 You are entitled to seek legal advice.

 If you do not have a solicitor, you may wish to contact the Association of Personal Injury Lawyers (APIL) on 0115 958 0585 to obtain the name of a suitably qualified expert solicitor in your area.
 Their advice may also be free to you or alternatively, you may wish to contact the Citizens Advice Bureau.